hyprwm/hyprland-wiki/content/configuring/selectors.md

 These are very explicit and self-describing.

-The second mode is a parametric query, where it turns into a search:
+Or is a parametric query, where it turns into a search:

 A workspace search is performed by suffixing a search selector with a signed offset, `+n` or `-n`, for a match relative to the active workspace.
 To use an absolute, 1-indexed workspace number instead, `~` is put between selector and workspace number (e.g., `m~3` is the third workspace on the current monitor).